Achievable logoAchievable logo

 Trading tape: $51.03… $51.01… $49.99… $49.98… $50.01…

-Investors use limit orders to seek better prices.
-For example, if the stock’s price is $55, a customer could place a buy limit at $50.
-If the order executes, they purchase the security for $5 cheaper per share.
-However, the order will only execute if the price falls.
+Investors use buy limit orders to try to get a better price.
+For example, if the stock is currently $55, a customer could place a buy limit at $50.
+If the order executes, they buy the stock for $5 less per share.
+The trade will only happen, though, if the price falls to $50 or below.

 Let’s see if you can answer a buy limit order question.